Admitted Graduate Next Steps

 - Digitary (see “How does Digitary work?” section)

 *When requesting your transcripts using any of these services please use this email email@example.com.

-Documents submitted for admission become the property of the University of Utah and cannot be returned.
+Documents submitted for admission become the property of the University of Utah and cannot be returned, with no exceptions.

 If you fail to provide final academic credentials, including proof of degrees received, a registration hold to be placed on your record and you will be unable to register for your second semester until all missing credentials are received.

 2. Become familiar with the registration process

 You will find registration information, class schedules and an academic calendar at the Registrar’s Office website.